The NCTE Executive Committee reaffirmed this guideline in November 2012.

 - National Observer: “Right-wing trash with badly reported news.”

-- New York Times: “That thing should be outlawed after printing the Pentagon papers and helping our country’s enemies.”
+- New York Times: “That thing should be outlawed after printing the Pentagon Papers and helping our country’s enemies.”

 The immediate results of demands to censor books or periodicals vary.
 At times, school boards and administrators have supported and defended their teachers, their use of materials under fire, and the student’s right of access to the materials.
 At other times, however, special committees have been formed to cull out “objectionable works” or “modern trash” or “controversial literature.”
 Some teachers have been summarily reprimanded for assigning certain works, even to mature students.
 Others have been able to retain their positions only after initiating court action.

-The problem of censorship does not derive solely from the small anti-intellectual, ultra-moral, or ultra-patriotic groups which will always function in a society that guarantees freedom of speech and freedom of the press.
+The problem of censorship does not derive solely from the small anti-intellectual, ultra-moral, or ultra-patriotic groups which will typically function in a society that guarantees freedom of speech and freedom of the press.
 The present concern is rather with the frequency and force of attacks by others, often people of good will and the best intentions, some from within the teaching profession.
 The National Council of Teachers of English, the National Education Association, the American Federation of Teachers, and the American Library Association, as well as the publishing industry and writers themselves agree: pressures for censorship are great throughout our society.

 The Right to Read